November 11, 2019

 The name Patek Philippe is among the most powerful in the entire watch industry.
-It is synonymous with class, conservatism, high auction values, price legitimacy, and some of the best looking traditional watches now or ever made.
+It is synonymous with class, conservatism, high auction values, price legitimacy, and some of the best looking traditional watches now, or ever.
 Patek Philippe remains an independent company whose secrets and plans are tightly guarded, and its most exclusive watches often go directly from the factory to the hands of the world’s most prestigious collectors — never to be displayed in a store counter or window.
-When it comes to high-end timepiece auction prices, Patek Philippe leads the pack easily dominating all other watch makers in regard to achieving regular, record-setting prices.
+When it comes to high-end timepiece auction prices, Patek Philippe leads the pack. easily dominating all other watchmakers in regard to achieving regular, record-setting prices.

 This particular piece is unique among the three iterations of the 1563 in that it has luminous Breguet numerals and also luminous sword hands – all original to the watch.
 Noted in Patek’s documents concerning this watch is the fact that it actually has 1436 stamped on the inside of its caseback, though it is not written whether this is for the lack of correctly stamped components, or just because someone had a rough night the day prior to assembling this beautiful piece.
 What we feel certain about is that owing to its bold numerals, beautifully balanced dial layout and its sublime complication, this watch sports a timeless and, dare we say, a more sportier look, something that makes this piece hugely desirable for the collectors of today and tomorrow.